Cordwood construction: Costs

+The 1997 residential cost data shows an "average" trim level 1,000-2000 sqft house costing $64.48-$81.76 per sq. ft.
+Both the acquisition of materials and source of labor play major roles in the initial cost of building a cordwood house.

 Process

 In certain jurisdictions construction plans are subject to the building inspector's approval.
 Before building, soil conditions on the site must be verified to support heavy cordwood masonry walls.

 With felled timber, bark should be removed in the spring with a shovel, chisel, or bark spud.
 The sap is still running in spring time and provides a lubricating layer of cambium between the bark and wood, making separation an easier task than if left until the fall when the two layers are well-bonded together.
 Once debarked, the logs should sit to dry for at least three summers to limit splitting and checking.
 It is important to cut the logs, once debarked to the chosen building length.
 Richard Flatau, Cordwood Construction: Best Practices (2012) suggest splitting 70% of the wood for better drying and seasoning.

 After drying, the logs must be cut to the desired length (usually 8, 12, 16, 18, or 24 in.).
 In this case a metal handsaw is preferable to a chainsaw because its finer cut helps to ward moisture and pest penetration.
 Actually a "cut off " saw or "buzz saw" will make quick work of cutting cordwood into chosen lengths.
 For especially furry ends like on cedar, rasps can be used for smoothing.

 The wood then needs to be transported to the building site.
 It is convenient to have the source of cordwood and construction site nearby.
 Once a proper foundation has been poured which rises 12-24 inches above ground level with a splash guard, construction of the walls can begin.
 Temporary shelters can be used to cover the worksite and cordwood from rain.
 A post and beam frame supplies this shelter for subsequent cordwood mortaring.